hexbatch/apple-core/v1/docs/core-overview.md

 ## attribute permissions
   Permissions can be given to user groups to read, write or create

+  By default, if no permissions, attributes can be read by everyone, and only written to by the owner

 ### set requirements
   Conditional permissions can also be defined to allow the read and write to only occur when another attribute in the same token set is present.